 Messiah is our joy – “These things I have spoken to you, that My joy may remain in you, and that your joy may be full” (John 15:11).

 The Cup of Elijah is a fifth cup of wine, left undrunk, as we open the door to invite the prophet in.
 Read more about this tradition here.
-Should we include this in a Messianic or Christian seder?
+Should we include this in a Messianic Seder?
 Perhaps this could represent hope and the will of God on earth as it is in heaven.

 Miriam’s Cup represents the strong history of women and holds water, serving as a symbol of Miriam’s Well, which was the source of water for the Israelites in the desert.
 Putting a Miriam’s Cup on your table is a way of making your seder more inclusive.
 Read more about this new tradition here.